leeleelee3264/my-hugo-tech-blog/content/post/2020-10-25-front-thymeleaf-layout.md

 +++
-title = "(en) Divide Layout in Thymeleaf" date = "2020-10-25" description = "Divide layout in thymeleaf" tags = ["Frontend"]
+title = "[Frontend] (en) How to divide Layout in Thymeleaf" date = "2020-10-25" description = "Handles dividing layout in thymeleaf." tags = ["Frontend"]
 +++